eternero/eternero.github.io/index.md

 Our project, 3M-RS proposes the development of a Multi-Modal Music Recommendation System.
 The approach that we propose departs from traditional solutions.
-Instead of heavily relying on **Collaborative Filtering** (CF) and past user behavior, which have shown to cause issues like _popularity bias_ and _filter bubbles_, our solution is built around the intrinsic characterisics of the music itself.
+Instead of heavily relying on **Collaborative Filtering** (CF) and past user behavior, which have shown to cause issues like _popularity bias_ and _filter bubbles_, our solution is built around the intrinsic characteristics of the music itself.

 By leveraging audio analysis, signal processing, user-generated content (e.g. social tags), and direct user input, our system aims to offer a more equitable, transparent, and user-controlled recommendation experience which aims to stray away from the issues observed in other solutions.

+# How does it work?
+The main idea behind our project is rather easy to understand, and so is the user workflow!
+You provide some tracks and you get recommendations that should be similar to your input.
+The steps below should serve as a quick user guide to understand our project and get some recommendations!

+1. **Provide an audio input** : This could be a single track or multiple, whichever you'd like.
+2. **Provide preferences for filtering** : Indicate what type of songs you'd like to be recommended.
+For example, songs of the same\
+genre only or songs with high tempo.
+3. **Wait for your results** : Once this has been done, all that is left is for the audio input to be processed through the _Audio Data Pipeline_\
+and for it to then be compared with the songs in our dataset.
+Once we get a result from those comparisons, we apply the provided preferences as\
+filters and provide the top recommendations to the user!

 # What data do we use?
-As it was just mentioned, we use three primary sources to create an _audio profile_ of sorts for the music in our dataset.
+As it was previously mentioned, we use three primary sources to create an _audio profile_ of sorts for the music in our dataset.
 These sources will be discussed in detail in the sections below.